AistopGit/edk2-exynos5410/README.md

 First we will need the memory base, to find it open up the iomem you dumped and look for the "System RAM" segment, specifically the first one that comes up, We will assume ```80000000-baafffff : System RAM``` as an example.
 You want to take note of the first part, which in this case is 80000000.

-Next we need the decon area, this is needed for framebuffer, in the iomem dump look for the "decon_f" segment, We will assume ```19050000-1905ffff : decon_f@0x19050000``` to be decon as an example, just as before take note of the first part, which in this case is 19050000
+Next we need the decon area, this is needed for framebuffer, in the iomem dump look for the "decon_f" segment, We will assume ```19050000-1905ffff : decon_f@0x19050000``` to be decon as an example, just as before take note of the first part, which in this case is 19050000.
+On Exynos 5410, this segment is called "exynos5-fb.1" (```14400000-1443ffff : exynos5-fb.1```).

 Now we're gonna decompile your DTB into a DTS (Device Tree Source), to do this do the following command ```dtc -I dtb -O dts -o devicetree.dts fdt```
+If your device does not have a DTB, you can try to search for a mainline one.
+Usually these ones have the required information.

 Now open devicetree.dts in a Text Editor, we're gonna look for the interrupt-controller node, again we will assume the interrupt-controller here to be